ad-freiburg/ad-blog/content/post/project-efficient-export-of-construct-query-results/index.md

 <http://www.wikidata.org/entity/Q12418> <http://purl.org/dc/terms/creator> <http://dbpedia.org/resource/Leonardo_da_Vinci> .
 <http://data.europeana.eu/item/04802/243FA8618938F4117025F17A8B813C5F9AA4D619> <http://purl.org/dc/terms/subject> <http://www.wikidata.org/entity/Q12418> .
 ```

-What follows is a short description of the N-triples syntax, using the listing above as an example. \
-The datatype of a literal is appended via `^^`.
-A datatype specifies how the literal value should be interpreted.
-For example, whether "1990-07-04" is a date or just a string.
-Common datatypes are defined by XML Schema (a standard that defines a set of primitive datatypes),
-such as `xsd:date`, `xsd:integer`, `xsd:string`.
-For plain string literals the datatype can be omitted:
-`"Mona Lisa"` is shorthand for `"Mona Lisa"^^xsd:string`.
-String literals can optionally carry a language tag, which identifies the natural language the string is written in.
-Language tags are written with an `@` suffix, e.g. `"La Joconde"@fr` for French, or `"Mona Lisa"@en` for English.

 ## SPARQL
 SPARQL is an RDF query language, that is, a query language for retrieving and manipulating data stored in RDF format.\